ChaoticaDev/keenio-cpp-sdk/Readme.md

 # The KeenIO Client
 The KeenIO Client is the main handler for the KeenIO C++ API.
-Handles include by not limited to Keen related data such as keys, events, etc.
+Handles include Keen related data such as keys, events, etc.

 ## The KeenIO HTTP Client
 The HTTP client handles `network` and request related information such as headers, api parameters, and sending/receiving requests.
 (WinSock!)